 €1,100 See Fees and Costs for full details.

 The Continuing Professional Development modules in Nursing and Midwifery are open to registered health care professionals in Nursing, Midwifery, Medicine, and Clinical Therapies or other allied disciplines.
 Some modules are open to registered nurses/midwives only.
+Applicants for NU6169 must in addition satisfy the requirements detailed below.
 See Requirements for full details.

 30th June 2021 Sem I : 31st October 2021 Sem II

 23 August Sem I 21/22 : 10 January Sem II 21/22

 Module Objective: To enable students to safely and appropriately make referrals for radiological procedures within his/her scope of practice.